Costenho19/omnibotgenesis/docs/investor/internal_audit_transparency.md

 ### 3.1 Core Trading Strategies (Signal Generators)

-These 10 strategies generate signals that are weighted and scored:
+These 10 core strategies generate signals that are weighted and scored:

 | # | Strategy | Type | Purpose | Role in Scoring |
 |---|----------|------|---------|-----------------|